 If you have bushes you’d love to plant but don’t have the time, call the professionals.
 With our bush planting service we’ll have your bushes planted right the first time.

-What is the Difference Between a Shrub and a Bush?
+What is the Difference Between a

 If you have a plant and you don’t know if it’s a shrub or a bush, we can help you with that.
 Shrubs and bushes are alike in a lot of ways.
 They are both dense, woody perennial plants with many skinny stems.
 They are both usually less than 15 feet tall and share one root system at the base of the plant, but depending who you ask, there can still be key characteristics to define the difference.